phidatahq/phidata/CONTRIBUTING.md

 # Contributing to phidata

-As an open-source project we welcome contributions.
+Phidata is an open-source project and we welcome contributions.

 ## 👩‍💻 How to contribute